 Melanie Mayoh, Board Member

-Melanie is the Manager of Corporate Planning and Performance at Health Quality Ontario.
+Melanie is Manager, Health Care at the Ontario Ministry of Community Safety and Correctional Services.
 A health system management professional, Melanie has more than 10 years of experience leading strategy development, performance measurement and evaluation, corporate planning and reporting, and risk management, at various provincial and national health agencies.
 She has volunteered both locally and abroad with community mental health organizations and initiatives and understands the challenges that families and caregivers often face when providing support to their loved ones.
 Melanie holds a BSc in Biology and Psychology from Western University and an MPhil in health research from the University of Cape Town in South Africa.

 Michael Torres, Board Member

 Michael is a seasoned communications professional with over a decade of experience in the mental health sector, specializing in issues management, strategic media relations and brand development.
 Communications Director at the Wellesley Institute, Michael has also held senior positions at the Centre for Addiction and Mental Health and the Schizophrenia Society of Ontario.
 With a broad range of experience, including work in stakeholder relations, health policy and knowledge mobilization, Michael carries a thorough understanding of factors affecting the health care system in Ontario.
 He studied political science and holds an Hon.
 Bachelor of Arts from the University of Toronto and a post-graduate diploma in business communications from Seneca at York University.
 Born and raised in Toronto, Michael has additional interests in community building, urban renewal and the arts.